• 简体中文

 • Microfluidic Application Notes Peristaltic Pump vs Pressure-Based Microfluidic Flow Control for Organ on Chip applications Read more

-• Microfluidic Application Notes How to Evaluate Cell Proliferation Using Pressure as a Tool Read more
+• Microfluidic Application Notes Assess Cell Proliferation Using Pressure as a Tool Read more

 • Microfluidic Application Notes Cartilage-on-a-chip, an example of complex mechanical stimulation using Fluigent’s technology Read more